Waikato/wekaDeeplearning4j/docs/examples/dl4j-inference.md

 ## Example 3: Simple Inference with Custom Trained Model

-Although very diverse datasets are used to train many of the built-in zoo models, meaning they can perform accurate prediction in a wide range of domains, you may instead have a custom-trained `Dl4jMlpClassifier` which you'd like to experiment with; the process is largely the same as above, with a few minor changes.
+Although a very diverse dataset (IMAGENET) was used to train many of the built-in zoo models (meaning they can perform accurate prediction in a wide range of domains), you may instead have a custom-trained `Dl4jMlpClassifier` which you'd like to experiment with; the process is largely the same as above, with a few minor changes.

 ### GUI